 The Signal Box is open to the public during the afternoons of the first Sunday of every month, excluding January, and the third Saturday of every month, excluding December.
 The site is also open to the public on special dates which will be put on this site.
 Scroll to the bottom of this page for opening dates.
 It is open between 11am and 4pm, and the admission charge is £2.50 per adult (accompanied children under 16 are free).
+We are sorry, but we have no facilities to accept card payment of admission charges.
 Members of the Friends of Romsey Signal Box, and special pass-holders, gain free admission.
 Note that the site can also be opened on special days for private groups, please get in touch for more information.

 Coming by car/bike/on foot

 If you have a SatNav, the post code for the housing in Brick Lane is SO51 8LG; the site is adjacent to house no. 28.
 We have very limited car parking adjacent to the site.
 Visitors with disabilities or very limited mobility may wish to reserve parking in advance by phone (01794 500523/07743 942576) or email.
 Alternative car parks and the route from them to the site are shown on the map in our publicity leaflet – see below.

 Romsey train station is a 5 minute walk away, and the bus stop near the site on Winchester Road is served by Bluestar line 4 to Southampton and Stagecoach route 66 to Winchester.
 Both services are half hourly on Saturdays and hourly on Sundays (as at August 2018).
 There are 2-hourly Bluestar line 5 buses to Eastleigh on Saturdays only.
 Alternatively Romsey’s main bus station is a 10-15 minute walk away.
 Walking routes from the stations and stops are shown on the map in our publicity leaflet – see below.